Living Wills in Pittsburgh and in Western Pennsylvania

 If you are no longer able to make your own decisions about treatment, your

 designated health care agent will be responsible for doing so.
-This means
+If you

+will.
 Your living will can include any healthcare declarations you want.
-For

 If you would prefer to exclude all life-prolonging treatments, your living